 Do order: Single-patty hamburgers that are grilled, baked, roasted, or broiled, grilled chicken, veggie burger, garden salads, extra lettuce, tomatoes, and onions, baked potatoes, yogurt parfait, mustard.

-Stay away from: Extra cheese, mayo, special sauces, fries, breaded or fried meat or fish, bacon, heavy dressings, milkshakes, chicken nuggets or tenders, onion rings.
+Avoid: Extra cheese, mayo, special sauces, fries, breaded or fried meat or fish, bacon, heavy dressings, milkshakes, chicken nuggets or tenders, onion rings.
+When eating a burger, consider skipping the bun and ask for a fork and knife to eat the patty.

 Fried chicken chains